Bunions

 The “Okay This Is Getting Real” Part

-• Shoe Shopping Becomes a Nightmare: Finding shoes that fit without pressing on the bunion becomes a genuinely miserable experience.
+- Shoe Shopping Becomes a Nightmare: Finding shoes that fit without pressing on the bunion becomes a properly miserable experience.
 Welcome to “nothing fits and I hate everything” territory.

 Look, the earlier you catch this and start making changes, the better your chances of keeping things manageable.
 Don’t wait until your big toe is basically pointing at your pinky toe before you take action.